Secure Two-Party Matrix Multiplication from Lattices and Its Application to Encrypted Control: Application to Encrypted Control

-\figref{fig:error} shows the control input errors for $\tau = 0, \dots, 50$ with $v(\tau) = 10 \sin(0.2 \pi \tau)$.
-The blue solid line depicts $\| \tilde{u}(\tau) - \hat{u}(\tau) \|_{\max}$, while the red dashed line depicts $\| u(\tau) - \hat{u}(\tau) \|_{\max}$, where $u(\tau)$, $\tilde{u}(\tau)$, and $\hat{u}(\tau)$ are respectively computed by \eqref{eq:control}, \eqref{eq:encoded-control}, and \eqref{eq:approximate-control}.
-The behavior of the blue solid line supports \thmref{thm:l-bound} because the error remains below the theoretical bound $\epsilon$.
-Furthermore, the red dashed line indicates that the encrypted control preserves the original control performance, as the error remains sufficiently small despite including quantization errors.
+\figref{fig:example}(\subref{fig:formation}) shows the agent trajectories under the control \eqref{eq:control} for $\tau = 0, \dots, 100$ from a grid to a circular formation. \figref{fig:example}(\subref{fig:error}) then shows the control input errors.
+The blue solid line depicts $\| \tilde{u}(\tau) - \hat{u}(\tau) \|_{\max}$, while the red dashed line depicts $\| u(\tau) - \hat{u}(\tau) \|_{\max}$, where $u(\tau)$, $\tilde{u}(\tau)$, and $\hat{u}(\tau)$ are computed using \eqref{eq:control}, \eqref{eq:encoded-control}, and \eqref{eq:approximate-control}, respectively.
+The behavior of the blue solid line supports \thmref{thm:l-bound}, as the error remains below the theoretical bound $\epsilon$.
+Furthermore, the red dashed line indicates that the encrypted control preserves the original control performance, as the error remains sufficiently small despite the presence of quantization errors.